This Norwegian Scenic Route takes you between the fjord village of Aurlandsvangen and the historic Lærdalsøyri by the Sognefjord in Western Norway.

 Map and timetables for ferries

-Good to know before you go
+Nice to know before you go

-The high mountain plateau is closed from October until late May or early June.
-Always check road conditions before you go, as snow can fall at the summit even during the summer months.
-After opening, the road may be closed for periods of time at night and in bad weather.
+Always check the weather and road conditions before you go, as snow can fall at the summit even during the summer months.
+After opening, the road may be closed for periods at night or during bad weather.

-Source: Norwegian scenic routes
+Source: Norwegian Scenic Routes

 Norwegian Scenic Routes